IgniteUI/igniteui-xplat-docs/doc/en/components/dock-manager.md

 ## Styling

-The Dock Manager uses a sahadow DOM to encapsulate his styles and behaviors.
+The Dock Manager uses a shadow DOM to encapsulate his styles and behaviors.
 As a result, you can't simply target its internal elements with the usual CSS selectors.
 That is why we expose components `parts` that can be targeted with the `::part` CSS selector.

 ```css
 igc-dockmanager::part(content-pane) {